 Global Schools Network

-Our network of schools encompasses 1,300 schools, 99,000+ teachers, and 1,200,000+ students.
+Our network of schools encompasses 1,500 school communities in our global community of practice.
 On the map below, you will see the network of schools that have signed the Global Schools Pledge, known as the "Schools Commitment to the Sustainable Development Goals."

 Click on the blue icons to see school's names